moby/moby/experimental/userns.md

 > **Note:** On a fresh Fedora install, we found that we had to `touch` the
 > `/etc/subuid` and `/etc/subgid` files to have ranges assigned when users
 > were created.
-Once these files existed, range assigment on user creation
+Once these files existed, range assignment on user creation
 > worked properly.

 If you have a preferred/self-managed user with subordinate ID mappings already